Mindfulness, also called wise attention, helps us see what we’re adding to our experiences.

 Of course, in order to live mindfully takes a great deal of patience, effort, and dedication.
 It’s not something that comes naturally or effortlessly to many of us.
 It’s rather something that many of us must consciously work on until it becomes a habit.

 As you begin living mindfully, your perspective of yourself, others and the world around you starts to change because mindful living helps you to better understand the true nature of how things really are.

 By being conscious and aware of the present moment will help you to better understand your environment and surroundings.
-Present moment awareness will also help you to gain better insights into other people’s behavior, intentions and motives.
-And maybe most importantly, mindful living will help you gain a deeper understanding about the true nature of your thoughts, feelings and your behavior in specific circumstances.
+Present moment awareness will also help you to gain better insights into other people’s behavior, intentions, and motives.
+And maybe most importantly, mindful living will help you gain a deeper understanding of the true nature of your thoughts, feelings and your behavior in specific circumstances.

 Fully focusing on the moment means that you are no longer distracted by what you did in the past or by what could happen in the future.
-And with less distractions this immediately helps boost your productivity and ability to think creatively in difficult situations.
-And as a result you are therefore able to make better decisions in the moment about your life and circumstances.
+And with fewer distractions, this immediately helps boost your productivity and ability to think creatively in difficult situations.
+And as a result, you are therefore able to make better decisions in the moment about your life and circumstances.

 Living mindfully of course also leads to a feeling of well-being and a deeper appreciation for life.
 You are no longer preoccupied with a regretful past or an uncertain future.
 You are instead fully focused on the moment, and in the moment you always have control over how you respond to and think about the events and circumstances of your life.
 As a result, there is no need to indulge in addictions or unhelpful behaviors because all these things have roots in a past or future state.
 Living in the moment filters out these variables and allows you to experience life as it really is.